-The uncertainty-aware gaze estimation used in this study is a heteroskedastic regression model that provides a probabilistic description of the gaze angle\cite{Nix1994}.
-This regression model assumes that gaze angles follow Gaussian distributions and outputs mean and variance estimations to describe the distribution.
-Specifically, the training process helps to construct a forecaster $H$ and takes in inputs $x_t$, composed of left eye patch, right eye patch, and head angle readings and output two Gaussian distribution, described by means value $H_{\theta,yaw}\left(x_t\right)$,$\ H_{\theta,pitch}(x_t)$ and variance values $H_{\sigma,yaw\ }^2\left(x_t\right)$, $H_{\sigma,yaw\ }^2\left(x_t\right)$ respectively, as illustrated in Figure \ref{fig:fig_4}.
-For simplicity, we refered to the estimated mean gaze values as $\hat{\theta}_t$ and the variances as $\hat{\sigma}_t^2$, the estimated mean and variance each contains two values for pitch and yaw component respectively.
-The true values for gaze angles are denoted as ${\theta}_t$.
-We implemented two variations of the network with different backbone structure – Resnet 18 and Resnet 50 to provide thorough evaluations.
+The uncertainty-aware gaze estimator used in this study is a heteroskedastic regression model~\cite{Nix1994} that outputs probabilistic descriptions of gaze angles.
+This unmodified approach, widely adopted in prior works~\cite{Chen2019, Her2023}, provides uncalibrated uncertainty estimations that serve as the baseline.
+The model assumes gaze angles follow Gaussian distributions and outputs their means and variances, the variances represent model uncertainty.
+The training process builds a forecaster $H$ that takes inputs $x_t$ composed of left eye patch, right eye patch, and head angle readings and outputs two Gaussian distributions, described by mean values $H_{\theta,yaw}\left(x_t\right)$,$\ H_{\theta,pitch}(x_t)$ and variance values $H_{\sigma,yaw\ }^2\left(x_t\right)$, $H_{\sigma,pitch\ }^2\left(x_t\right)$, respectively, as shown in Figure \ref{fig:fig_4}.
+For simplicity, we denote the estimated means and variances as $\hat{\theta}_t$ and $\hat{\sigma}_t^2$, respectively, each with pitch and yaw components, and the true gaze angles as ${\theta}_t$.
+Two network variants, ResNet-18 and ResNet-50, were implemented to examine calibration effectiveness across different model capacities.

-The loss function employed is a negative log-likelihood (NLL) function (Equation \ref{eqn:eqn6}) described by a heteroskedastic Gaussian distribution with mean and variances. $l_n$ is the prediction error on the mean value.
-For training stability, we used L1 loss (Equation \ref{eqn:eqn7}) to measure the prediction error.
-The NLL loss function allows training without variance labels by assuming the output follows a normal distribution.
-While the true values and their distribution may deviate from a strict normal distribution, assuming simple parametric forms facilitates the quick calculation of probability functions.
-This approach helps avoid the significant computational cost of implementing Monte Carlo dropout\cite{gal2016dropout} or complexity of implement a Bayesian neural networks \cite{NIPS2011_7eb3c8be, Blundell2015}for uncertainty approximation.
+The model uses a negative log-likelihood (NLL) loss (Equation~\ref{eqn:eqn6}) based on a heteroskedastic Gaussian distribution, where $l_n$ denotes the mean prediction error.
+For training stability, we use a smooth L1 loss (Equation~\ref{eqn:eqn7}) to measure this error.
+The NLL formulation enables training without variance labels by assuming a normal distribution.
+Although the true distribution may deviate from normality, this simple parametric assumption allows efficient probability computation and avoids the cost of MC dropout~\cite{gal2016dropout} or the complexity of Bayesian neural networks~\cite{NIPS2011_7eb3c8be, Blundell2015}.